aws-samples/multi-account-security-assessment-via-prowler/ProwlerAssessmentProcedure.md

 ## Implementation Procedure

-1. Select an account where the Prowler EC2 instance will be provisioned.
-Log into this account and deploy the Prowler Resources CloudFormation template. (prowler-resources.yaml)
+1. Deploy the EC2 instance and supporting resources (prowler-resources.yaml)
-    >Note: Use an account such as Security or CommonServices for the Prowler EC2 deploy.
-When deploying the CFT template, it will provision an IAM Role, S3 Bucket with policy, SNS Topic, and EC2 instance which will be used by Prowler.
+    >Note: When deploying the CFT template, it will provision an IAM Role, S3 Bucket with policy, SNS Topic, and EC2 instance which will be used by Prowler.

-    **Deploy the prowler-resources.yaml CFT template:**
+    1. Select an account where the Prowler EC2 instance will be provisioned (Security tooling focused AWS account recommended)
-    1. Open the CloudFormation console
+    2. Open the CloudFormation console
-    2. Create Stack -\> With new resources
+    3. Create Stack -\> With new resources
-    3. Prerequisite - Prepare template: "Template is ready"
+    4. Prerequisite - Prepare template: "Template is ready"
-    4. Specify template: "Upload a template file" -\> "Choose File" -\> Browse for the template
+    5. Specify template: "Upload a template file" -\> "Choose File" -\> Browse for the template
-        1. Specify the prowler-resources.yaml template
+        - Specify the prowler-resources.yaml template
-    5. Next
+    6. Next
-    6. Specify stack details
+    7. Specify stack details
-        1. StackSet name: Prowler-Resources
+        - StackSet name: Prowler-Resources
-        2. Parameters:
+        - Parameters:
-            1. VPCId: Select a VPC in the account
+            - VPCId: Select a VPC in the account
-            2. SubnetId: Select a private subnet which has Internet access
+            - SubnetId: Select a private subnet which has Internet access
-            Note: If a public subnet is selected, the EC2 instance will not provision as the CFT doesn't attach an EIP by default
+                >Note: If a public subnet is selected, the EC2 instance will not provision as the CFT doesn't attach an EIP by default
-            3. InstanceType: Select an instance size based on the number of parallel assessments.
+            - InstanceType: Select an instance size based on the number of parallel assessments.
 Guidelines: 4=c6i.large, 6=c6i.xlarge, 8=c6i.2xlarge
-            4. InstanceImageId: Leave the default for Amazon Linux 2
+            - InstanceImageId: Leave the default for Amazon Linux 2
-            5. KeyPairName: Specify the name of an existing KeyPair if using SSH for access (This is optional and can be left blank)
+            - KeyPairName: Specify the name of an existing KeyPair if using SSH for access (This is optional and can be left blank)
-            6. PermittedSSHInbound: If using SSH for access, specify a permitted CIDR
+            - PermittedSSHInbound: If using SSH for access, specify a permitted CIDR
-            7. BucketName: Leave the default unless necessary
+            - BucketName: Leave the default unless necessary
-            8. EmailAddress: Specify an email address for a SNS notification when Prowler completes the assessment and uploads the zip file to S3.
+            - EmailAddress: Specify an email address for a SNS notification when Prowler completes the assessment and uploads the zip file to S3.
                 >Note: The SNS subscription configuration must be confirmed prior to Prowler completing the assessment or a notification will not be sent.
-            9. IAMProwlerEC2Role: Leave the default unless necessary
+            - IAMProwlerEC2Role: Leave the default unless necessary
-            10. IAMPRowlerExecRole: Leave the default unless necessary
+            - IAMPRowlerExecRole: Leave the default unless necessary
-            11. Parallelism: Specify the number of parallel assessments to perform.
+            - Parallelism: Specify the number of parallel assessments to perform.
                 >Note: Specify the proper InstanceType parameter value
-            12. Next
+    8. Next
-            13. Next
+    9. Next
-            14. Review the summary
+    10. Review the summary
-            15. Check the box for "The following resource(s) require capabilities: [AWS::IAM::Role]" and Create Stack
+    11. Check the box for "The following resource(s) require capabilities: [AWS::IAM::Role]" and Create Stack
-            16. Once the Stack has finished deploying, click the Outputs tab in the CloudFormation console and copy the ProwlerEC2Role ARN for use with the next CloudFormation template deploys.
+    12. Once the Stack has finished deploying, click the Outputs tab in the CloudFormation console and copy the ProwlerEC2Role ARN for use with the next CloudFormation template deploys.

-2. Log into the AWS Org management account (root) in order to deploy a CloudFormation StackSet across the AWS Organization and a Stack to the management account.
+2. Deploy the IAM cross account role to all AWS organization member accounts IAM-ProwlerExecRole.yaml)
     >Note: The easiest way to do this is to utilize service-managed permissions when deploying the stack and deploying to the entire organization.
     > > This will require trust to be established between CloudFormation and the AWS Organization.
 If it is not already established, the CloudFormation console for StackSets will present a button which should be clicked and states "Enable trusted access with AWS Organizations to use service-managed permissions."
 This can be safely enabled (with the appropriate approval) without impacting existing stacks and can also be disabled at a later time via command line.

-    **Deploy the IAM-ProwlerExecRole.yaml CFT template to all accounts in the Organization via a StackSet:**
     1. Open the CloudFormation console
     2. Click StackSets
     3. Click "Create StackSet"